045019/-MLM-Project2-Supervised-Learning/README.md

 # Description of files related to the project

 * beerwcl_data.zip : The compressed folder containing the dataset
-* beerwcl_data.csv : The dataset used in this project consisting of the original dataset and cluster labels from previous project on Unsupervised Learning
+* beerwcl_data.csv : The dataset consisting of the original dataset and cluster labels (obtained from a previous project on Unsupervised Learning)
 * BeerSegmentation_SLM.ipynb : The notebook consisting of compiled codes, outputs and detailed report